Downtown Baltimore Focus Areas.

 • 8

-Transit Stop Exterior Enhancements arrow
+Transit Stop Exterior Enhancements

 A portion of capital funding from the Maryland General Assembly will be used by DPOB to make improvements to bus and metro stops in the DMA.
 DPOB recognizes the importance of beautifying and enhancing the exteriors of transit stops, including subway metros and bus stops, and will partner with MTA and DOT to further these enhancements.
 Transit stops serve as critical points of entry and first impressions for residents, commuters, and visitors arriving in the city, often shaping their perception of the neighborhood and broader downtown area.
 By investing in the beautification of transit stops, Baltimore aims to create welcoming and visually appealing environments that reflect the city's character and identity.